 HCC alum explains life as an industrial hygienistMarch 10, 2017

 Her unique career path started at HCC where she completed her associate in science degree.
-According to Holliday, there were two influential professors that challenged her to succeed in coursework.
-“John Muench and Verona Barr added coursework, tasks, and activities that were challenging for me and pushed me to really learn the material.
-It honestly has helped me today and I thank them for their dedication to students’ learning,” Holliday said.
+According to Holliday, there were two influential professors who challenged her to succeed in coursework.
+“John Muench and Verona Barr added coursework, tasks and activities that were challenging for me and pushed me to really learn the material.
+It has helped me today and I thank them for their dedication to students’ learning,” Holliday said.